Emulator Issues #5493

 You'd think this game should be one of the easier games to run, but some spots on the first level are pretty brutal.
 Going from 120% to 50% because a few extra ships are on the screen is not normal for a small 2D/3D shooter like this.

-#25 Updated by captgrrr almost 7 years ago
+#25 Updated by captgrrr about 7 years ago

 Haven't had much time to look into this and so far I also haven't had any success reproducing a reboot in fzero on newer builds, just a few 0 fps lockups.
 I do remember this game rebooting but it seems like it was determined to be a duel core problem.
 Is there a certain part of the game where they are more frequent?
 Did the reboots happen before 3.0-600?